leovictorsr/leonardo-rodrigues-resume/leonardo-rodrigues-resume-en.md

 ----
 #### Experience

+##### Venturus Institute of Research and Development > Backend developer > Feb 2021 - current
+*NodeJS, TypeScript, PostgresSQL, AWS
+- Development of the backend for internal project inside Venturus.
+- CI, Agile releases.
+- Heavy team workload.

+##### Venturus Institute of Research and Development > Development Intern > Feb 2020 - Jan 2021
+*Python, NodeJS, IoT, Flutter
+- Worked with proof-of-concept solution for Venturus' clients.
+- Development of native apps for internal use.
+- Had to learn and evaluate new technologies to be used with new projects.

 ##### Google Summer of Code student with PSF/Scrapy/Spidermon > Apr 2019 - Sep 2019
 *Python, TDD, Open Source contribution, Git workflow, Remote work*
 - Google Summer of Code is a project organized by Google that matches students around